Flickerstrip/M25PX_Flash_Memory/README.md

-# M25PE80_Flash_Memory
+# M25PX_Flash_Memory
-An Arduino library for the M25PE80 Flash Memory chip
+An Arduino library for the Micron M25PX Flash Memory series